+{\bf Case IIa} One endpoint $p'$ of $\gamma$ lies in the exterior of $K$.
 Let $\hat \gamma$ be the segment of $\gamma$ that goes from $p'$ to $p$.
-We consider the homotopy class of paths $\hat\gamma*\beta_i$.
+We consider the homotopy class of paths $\hat\gamma*\beta_i$ which is the segment $\hat\gamma$ followed by $\beta_i$.
 Together with $\beta$ they bound a simply connected domain $\Delta$.
 Replace each path by the geodesic $\omega_i$ joining the endpoints in the homotopy class.
 Then $\partial \Delta$ is made up of at most $M$ saddle connections $\sigma$ all of which have their horizontal and vertical lengths bounded by the sum of the horizontal and vertical lengths of $\gamma$ and $\beta$.
-If some $\sigma\notin K$ we add it to form $\tilde K$.
+If some $\sigma\notin K$ we add it to form $K'$.
 It is clear that the estimate on lengths holds.